shaharsol/cb-test/README.md

 ### installation

 Clone the repo and then `npm install`.
-You'll also need a runing mongodb on the default port.
+You'll also need a runing mongodb on localhost:27017.

 ### run the tests